Fernand Grenier (French politician): Biography

-Fernand Grenier was born in to a working-class family.
+Fernand Grenier was born into a working-class family.
 He spent his childhood in Tourcoing, where he obtained his school certificate.
-He then worked as a baker and later a municipal employee in the town of Halluin.
+He worked as a baker and then as a municipal employee in the town of Halluin.

 In the Third Republic

-Grenier joined the Communist Party shortly after the Tours Congress, in 1922, and became secretary of the Halluin Communist Youth section.
-In November 1924 he trained at the “Leninist school” in Bobigny, together with Jacques Duclos, and stood out for his ability to write for union and political newspapers.
-Promoted to assume responsibilities in the Northern region of the Communist Party in 1926, he was sentenced to one year and then eight months in prison for "provoking soldiers to disobedience" following an article published in L'Avant-Garde, the newspaper of communist youth.
+Grenier joined the French Communist Party (PCF) shortly after the Tours Congress, in 1922, and became secretary of the Halluin section of the Jeunesse Communiste (JC).
+In November 1924, he trained at the “Leninist school” in Bobigny, together with Jacques Duclos, and stood out for his ability to write.
+He wrote for both the union and political newspapers.
+Promoted to assume responsibilities in the Northern region of the PCF in 1926, he was sentenced to prison for 1.5 years and for "provoking soldiers to disobedience" after an article was published in L'Avant-Garde, the newspaper of the JC.

-Suspected of Trotskyism in 1930 because of his friendship with Albert Cornette, secretary of the CGTU, he lived a brief period of misfortune until 1932 when he resumed responsibilities in the North, then as a permanent member of the Central Committee, in Paris, where he was responsible for directing the Association of Friends of the Soviet Union (AUS), a position he held until 1939.
+Suspected of Trotskyism in 1930 because of his friendship with Albert Cornette, secretary of the Confédération générale du travail unitaire (CGTU), he lived a brief period of misfortune until 1932 when he resumed responsibilities in the North, then as a permanent member of the Central Committee, in Paris, where he was responsible for directing the Association of Friends of the Soviet Union (AUS), a position he held until 1939.
 In 1933 he spent a month in the USSR.
 In 1936, the association had 70,000 members and its magazine Russie d'aujourd'hui had a circulation of 130,000 copies.

-In 1935, Fernand Grenier was responsible for the reconquest of the city of Saint-Denis, then in the Seine department, whose mayor, Jacques Doriot, had just been excluded from the Party.
+In 1935, Grenier was responsible for the reconquest of the city of Saint-Denis, then in the Seine department, whose mayor, Jacques Doriot, had just been excluded from the Party.
 In the legislative elections of April–May 1936, Doriot was re-elected with a lead of 700 votes.
-After Doriot had resigned his mandate as deputy, Fernand Grenier stood in the partial legislative elections of August 1, 1937, and was elected deputy for Saint-Denis, defeating Doriot's replacement.
+After Doriot had resigned his mandate as deputy, Grenier stood in the partial legislative elections of August 1, 1937, and was elected deputy for Saint-Denis, defeating Doriot's replacement.
 In the Chamber of Deputies he was part of the Foreign Affairs Commission and the Final Accounts and Economy Commission.